brunocasanova/ensearchnodegine/README.md

 # ensearchnodegine
-Full text search engine for node js
+Full text search engine for node js and mysql.